The Boys x Supernatural: Every Crossover Cameo, In Order

 Originally intended to be a trilogy of movies, The Boys was eventually developed into a television series by Eric Kripke.
 The showrunner is no stranger to creating a hit TV show, having previously devised spooky juggernaut, Supernatural, which lasted for an impressive 15 seasons.

 Over Supernatural’s 327-episode run, hundreds of actors appeared in the show, and so it is no surprise that there has been some overlap.
-Since The Boys began, Supernatural fans have been treated to a raft of cameos, and for the fifth and final season, Kripke is bringing out the big guns.
-An announcement was made at the end of 2025 that both Jared Padalecki and Misha Collins, aka Sam Winchester and Castiel, had been cast.
-Their roles have yet to be disclosed, but Kripke confirmed that the duo will share screentime with another former Supernatural star, Jensen Ackles.
-So, it looks like Sam, Dean and Cas will be reunited once more.
+Since The Boys began, Supernatural fans have been treated to a raft of cameos.
+For the fifth and final season, Kripke is bringing out the big guns with both Jared Padalecki and Misha Collins, aka Sam Winchester and Castiel, joining the cast.
+Supernatural fans get the ultimate treat with an on-screen reunion of Sam, Dean and Cas.

 There are, of course, far more actors than just these three who have appeared on both shows.
 From heavy hitters to supporting roles, The Boys is littered with Supernatural alumni.
 To save you the anguish of trying to figure them out for yourselves, here’s a handy guide of all those that crossed over, listed in the order that they made their The Boys debut.